 Chicken Katsu with Tonkatsu Sauce

 Have you tried Chicken Katsu in a Japanese restaurant?
 You can make this delicious boneless chicken cutlet at home.
-No need to dine out when you can make these chicken cutlets in minutes!
+Armed with this recipe, you will have juicy chicken with an irresistible crispy crust.

 sliced chicken katsu with tonkatsu sauce and rice on a platter.